cminyard/gensio/README.rst

 Count is set to the actual number of bytes read/written.
 It may be NULL if you don't care (though that doesn't make much sense for read).

+Timeout may be NULL, if so then wait for forever.
+If you set a timeout, it is updated to the amount of time left.

+Note that signals will cause these to return immediately, but no error is reported.

 Reads will block until some data comes in and returns that data.
 It does not wait until the buffer is full.  timeout is a timeval, the read will wait that amount of time for the read to complete and